comob-project/snn-sound-localization/CONTRIBUTING.md

 incompatible sequences of commits.

 Of course if you need help with any of this, then please ask and someone will help out!

+# The Paper

+When the project matures, we will attempt to organise the mass of results into a coherent, linear paper.
+Project organizers will get first/last author positions as a reward for their extra work, and the remaining authors will be randomly ordered.
+Everyone who contributed code/text/figure gets to be an author regardless of whether or not their contribution is directly included in the final paper.